sovikc/doohStore/README.md

 ## How to run
 1. The code is dockerized and can easily be run with docker-compose
 2. The server will run on port 8080 and the request needs 2 headers `auth-token` with value `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6ImNrZjg2cm9sNzAwMDF6MTBmYjNveTNwaDUiLCJpYXQiOjE2MDA1OTY3MTB9.bbGI82--q4U9WIdn4KhAHuVlK4XpkG0moKm6lUPWEww` and `content-type`with value `application/json`.
 The `auth-token` will ensure that these APIs are protected against anonymous access.
-3. The code has following APIs that can be used
+3. The code has following APIs that can be used.
+There are example requests for `POST` and `PATCH` APIs.
 ```
    GET          /